 2) Is Paint Bad for Birds?

-I get it!
-Painting the items that birds use like cages, bird baths, birdhouses and more can really make them look so much more pretty and pleasant to look at.
+Painting the items that birds use, like cages, bird baths, birdhouses, and more, can make them look so much more pretty and pleasant.

-In fact, an appropriate-colored bird bath can attract more birds to it.
-Check out an article I wrote on it here:
+An appropriate-colored bird bath can attract more birds to it.

-That being said, paint is not bad for birds but can in fact be perfectly safe.
+That being said, paint is not bad for birds but can be perfectly safe.
 I will discuss more in the next portion:

 3) Safe Paint for Birds (An Introduction to Different Paints)

-When it comes to safe paints that we can use for birds, there are a few typical types we can consider.
+When it comes to safe paints that we can use for birds, we can consider a few typical types.

 Here’s a table summary of the different paint types: